 Why Is My Monstera Deliciosa Weeping?

-When a Monstera Deliciosa is watered, it sucks the water up but does not have an idea when to stop.
+When a Monstera Deliciosa is watered, it sucks the water up but does not know when to stop.
 Therefore, when it takes in more water than required, the leaves expel it along with some minerals that no longer add to its growth.
-The process is collectively known as guttation, and what seems like water dropping from the leaves is actually xylem sap.
+The process is collectively known as guttation, and what seems like water dropping from the leaves is xylem sap.
 The process is also commonly referred to as weeping, crying, or sweating, as droplets usually form on the tips of the leaves.

 Is Guttation Bad?